-This page is being prepared and will be available soon.
+This page will be expanded soon.

 Left: Donegan’s Cottage, headquarters of Toodyay Historical Society

 1901 James advertised a cottage in North Newcastle, occupied by his son, William James Donegan (Bill).

 Bill and Margaret Reardon (Maggie) had married in 1890.
 Their first child, Douglas William, died at birth in 1892.

 They raised their five surviving children in Donegan’s Cottage:

 1910 Lot 19 and part of Lot 23 were transferred to the Crown, probably for the new Bolgart railway line across part of the Showgrounds behind Donegan’s Cottage.
 The remainder of Lot 23 containing the cottage was transferred to James Donegan’s son Bill.